PowerClerk Support Center

 2. The remote server returned an error: (404) Not Found. – Root Cause: The endpoint URL for setting Production URL or Test URL are invalid and in need of a correction or the utility-specific web service is unavailable.

-Please note: When encountering issues with your Standard Web Adapter configuration, you may also find additional error details on the Admin >> Operation Status page under the Failed Background Operations tab.
+Please note: When encountering issues with your Web Connector configuration, you may also find additional error details on the Admin >> Operation Status page under the Failed Background Operations tab.

 Copying a Web Adapter

-Figure 9: Copying a Web Adapter
+Figure 9: Copying a Web Connector

-Web Adapter Payload Type Formats
+Web Connector Payload Type Formats

-Web Adapter calls between PowerClerk and a utility-specific web service are made with a HTTP POST request to the endpoint URL that is associated with the web service.
+Web Connector calls between PowerClerk and a utility-specific web service are made with a HTTP POST request to the endpoint URL that is associated with the web service.
 A client certificate is provided, and only HTTPS with TLS 1.2 is supported.
-For each Web Adapter, a serialization format for the message (for request and response) must be chosen as either XML or JSON.
+For each Web Connector, a serialization format for the message (for request and response) must be chosen as either XML or JSON.
 If XML is being used, then the message header will have “Content-Type” and “Accept” set to “application/xml”.
 If JSON is being used, then “application/json” will be used in the header instead.
 If username and password are needed for authentication to the server, then these values will be stored in the header through Basic Access Authentication (see https://en.wikipedia.org/wiki/Basic_access_authentication for details).

-The message body is a collection of Name / Value pairs, where the Name is the specified as part of the Web Adapter Field, and the Value is the data associated with the PowerClerk DataField the Field is mapped to through configuration.
+The message body is a collection of Name / Value pairs, where the Name is the specified as part of the Web Connector Field, and the Value is the data associated with the PowerClerk DataField the Field is mapped to through configuration.

 For XML, the message looks like the following.